REPRESENTATIVE OF OVERSEAS BUSINESS – SOLE REPRESENTATIVE

-If the decision maker maintains the decision of Sole Representative Visa application refusal, the applicant may make a fresh Sole Representative Visa application within 14 days from the date of refusal of administrative review or may also lodge Judicial Review proceedings if it is considered that both the decision maker of the original application and of the Administrative review application made an error in the consideration of the said applications.
+If the decision-maker maintains the decision of Sole Representative Visa application refusal, the applicant may make a fresh Sole Representative Visa application within 14 days from the date of the refusal of administrative review or may also lodge Judicial Review proceedings if it is considered that both the decision-maker of the original application and of the Administrative review application made an error in the consideration of the said applications.

 A Judicial Review is a check and review procedure conducted by the Upper Tribunal (Immigration & Asylum Chambers) or the High court on the decisions made by the executive body (i.e. Home Office).